The Undecidability of the Definability of Principal Subcongruences: If halts

-Since $a\geq b$ and the operations of $\B$ are monotonic, $c\geq d$.
+Since $b\leq a$ and the operations of $\B$ are monotonic, $d\leq c$.
 Suppose now that $(r,s)\in \Cg^{\B}(c,d)$.
-Then using the same argument as in the proof of Theorem \ref{thm:dpsc e_i factor}, there are decreasing Maltsev chains $r = r_1, \ldots, r_m = t$ and $s = s_1, \ldots, s_n = t$ with associated polynomials generated by fundamental translations.
+Then using the same argument as in the proof of Theorem \ref{thm:dpsc e_i factor}, there are decreasing Maltsev chains $r = r_1, \ldots, r_m = t$ and $s = s_1, \ldots, s_n = t$ with associated primitive polynomials.
 Using first Lemma \ref{lem:e_i=0 all polys=J'T} and the description of $c$ and $d$ in the preceding paragraph, and then applying Lemma \ref{lem:e_i=0 no maltsev seq}, we have that there are constants $\rho$ and $\rho'$ such that

-Hence $\B\models \psi_{(\cdot)}(r,t,c,d) \wedge \psi_{\cdot}(s,t,c,d)$, completing the proof. \end{proof}
+Hence $\B\models \psi_{(\cdot)}(r,t,c,d) \wedge \psi_{\cdot}(s,t,c,d) = \psi_3(r,s,c,d)$, completing the proof. \end{proof}

-Next, we move on to analyzing the case where $a, b\in B$ differ at a coordinate that is of machine type.
+Next, we move on to analyzing the case where $a, b\in B$ differ at a machine coordinate.
 We will employ a strategy similar to the sequential case, and produce from $(a,b)$ a pair $(c,d)$ such that $(c,d)(l)$ lies in the monolith of $\C_l$ for each $l\in L$.